salgado/apple-watch-health-mcp/README.md

 * `apple_watch_mcp.py`: The **complete and final script** for the MCP server, containing all implemented Resources, Tools, and Prompts.
 * `ingest_data.py`: A helper script that populates your Elasticsearch instance with the sample data.
 * `sample_data.json`: A JSON file containing fictitious Apple Health step count data for testing.
-* `.gitignore`: A standard file that tells Git which files and directories to ignore.
 * `README.md`: This file, providing instructions to run the complete solution.